ChunhanLi/2nd-kaggle-LEAP/README.md

 It's 2nd place solution to Kaggle competition: https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim

 This repo contains the code we used to train the models.
 But it could be really time-consuming.
-AS as result, we also provide trained model file to infer directly.
+As a result, we also provide trained model file to infer directly.